 - Current or upcoming coursework, if you have never previously enrolled at the college (if you select this option, AMCAS will not need a copy of the transcript when it becomes available.
 AMCAS will not update grades and/or courses that become available after you submit your application).

 - Consortium/cross-registration program, if no separate transcript is available from the school where coursework was attempted.

 Note: These institutions must appear in Schools Attended with a transcript exception requested.

 How do I send my transcripts to AMCAS?

-AMCAS accepts official paper transcripts from all institutions and eTranscripts from our approved vendors: National Student Clearinghouse and Parchment.
+AMCAS accepts official paper transcripts from all institutions and electronic transcripts from our approved vendors (National Student Clearinghouse and Parchment) and approved school registrars.
 Visit your institution's website for more information and guidance on their processes.